 Every listing you look at for a new computer slowly dashes your hopes and you are beginning to think that online teaching is just another in a long line of work from home jobs that won’t work for you.
 It’s okay though.
 There is another option that is more affordable which many people simply don’t know about.
 Buying a refurbished computer.

 Let’s take a look at a real-world example.
 Mike is an Amazon warehouse worker and loads trucks with electronic equipment.
 One day, he is moving a pallet of new Dell Inspiron Laptops to load on a truck.
 A minor collision with another pallet, however, knocks off one of the laptops from the top of his pallet.
 Instead of putting it back on and potentially shipping a damaged product, the computer is returned to Dell and Amazon receives a credit.
 Dell then takes a look at the computer and determines that the screen was cracked but everything else is working perfectly.
-So, after replacing the screen, they sell the laptop for a heavily discounted price as a refurbished laptop.
+So, after replacing the screen, the laptop is put on the market as refurbished and sold at deeply discounted price.